What is an MSN Degree?

 - Mental health: In this role, you might plan or provide medical care to people who have a wide range of mental health issues.
 You may specialize in working with patients who suffer from personality or eating disorders as well as anxiety and depression.
 “Personally, I have seen an increased need for mental health nurse practitioners,” Johnstone said.

 - Nurse midwife: In this role, you may provide care to women at all stages of pregnancy, childbirth and post-partum care.
 You may assist with family planning, wellness care, sexual health and reproduction issues.
 You may also deliver babies, which could include managing emergency situations during childbirth and assisting surgeons during cesarean births.
-And, you may serve as a primary care provider for women, including offering wellness education on topics such as nutrition and disease prevention.
+And, you may serve as a primary care provider for women, offering wellness education on topics such as nutrition and disease prevention.

 - Nurse practitioner: As a nurse practitioner, you may serve as a primary caregiver or specialty caregiver to patients with a variety of health concerns.
 Patient assessment and discussion with patients about their health and wellness may be part of this role.
 There are a number of sub-specialties within the field, so you may focus on adult and geriatric health, pediatric health or mental health, to name a few specialty options.
+If this career path interests you, discover how to become a nurse practitioner.

 Is Earning an MSN the Same as Becoming a Nurse Practitioner?